cetz-package/cetz/src/bezier.typ

   , 2)
 }

-/// Get point on cubic bezier curve at position t
+/// Get the point on a cubic bezier curve at position `t`.
 ///
 /// - a (vector):  Start point
 /// - b (vector):  End point